 The taxes you pay are based on how much you earned, your marital status and the state where you do business, among other factors.
 Essentially, the more you make, the more taxes you pay.

-are a way to reduce your taxable income, so you end up paying less in taxes.
-If you earn, say, $10,000 in a year, and have $2,000 in deductible expenses, you would only need to pay taxes on $8,000, since the rest of it is considered deductible.
+Tax deductions are a way to reduce your taxable income, so you end up paying less in taxes.
+For example, if you earn $10,000 in a year and have $2,000 in deductible expenses, you would only need to pay taxes on $8,000, since the rest of it is considered deductible.

-In other words, hair stylist tax deductions are a nice way to save some money on your taxes, which in turn increases the amount of money you get to keep.
-And while we work with lots of different types of business owners, we haven't yet met one who's looking to pay extra in taxes.
+In other words, hair stylist tax deductions are a nice way to save some money on your taxes, which increases the amount of money you get to keep.

-The reduction of income, as detailed above, is done by claiming certain business related expenses as write-offs.
 Some people mistakenly think that every expense can be used as a tax claim.
 This is untrue.
-Most recognized hair stylist tax write-offs need to be either true business expenses for day-to-day operations, or directly related to helping your business grow.
+Most hair stylist tax write-offs need to be either true business expenses for day-to-day operations or directly related to helping your business grow.

-Also keep in mind, even when something is tax deductible, there may be limits on how much you can claim.
-For example, there is only so much you’re allowed to deduct for automobile use per year, business related entertainment, charitable donations
+Keep in mind, even when something is tax deductible, there may be limits on how much you can claim.

 Common Hair Stylist Tax Write-Offs

-If expensing all sorts of things sounds interesting to you (and it should!) the next question is: what can a hairdresser claim on tax
+Maximizing your deductions sounds interesting to you (and it should!), the next question is: What can a hairdresser claim on tax?
+Your options include:

 1. Tools and supplies